zindler323/eko/README.md

 ## Quickstart

-> Note: Please refer to the [Eko Quickstart guide](https://eko.fellou.ai/docs/getting-started/quickstart/) guide for full instructions on how to run it.
+> **Note**: Please refer to the [Eko Quickstart guide](https://eko.fellou.ai/docs/getting-started/quickstart/) guide for full instructions on how to run it.

+> **Security Warning**
+>
+> DO NOT use API Keys in browser/frontend code!
+>
+> This will expose your credentials and may lead to unauthorized usage.
+>
+> Best Practices: Configure backend API proxy request through baseURL and request headers.
+>
+> Please refer to the link: https://eko.fellou.ai/docs/getting-started/configuration#web-environment

 ```typescript
 // quickstart.ts